...

 10 Healthiest Dry Cat Food: Best Options

-Choosing the healthiest dry cat food can feel overwhelming, especially when many brands rely on fillers like corn, soy, and vague meat by-products.
-As a Ragdoll breeder, I’m often asked what dry foods I recommend when raw feeding isn’t possible.
+Choosing the healthiest dry cat food can feel overwhelming when so many brands rely on fillers, corn, soy, and vague meat by-products.
+As a Ragdoll breeder, I’m often asked what dry foods I recommend when raw feeding isn’t possible — so here’s my honest, research-based answer.

-While I personally feed raw and believe it is the most biologically appropriate diet for cats, I understand raw feeding isn’t realistic for every household.
-Because of that, I researched ingredient labels and formulations to identify some of the healthiest dry cat food options with cleaner ingredients and fewer unnecessary additives.
+I personally feed raw and believe it is the most biologically appropriate diet for cats.
+But raw feeding isn’t realistic for every household — and I understand that completely.
+Because of that, I researched ingredient labels and formulations to identify dry cat food options with cleaner ingredients, named animal proteins, and fewer unnecessary additives.
+Every pick on this list avoids corn and soy and uses real protein sources.

 ORIJEN Original Cat and Kitten